MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know the first computer programmer was a woman?
-Her name was Ada Lovelace and she wrote the world's first machine algorithm for an early computing machine in the mid-1800s.
-However, it was never executed because the machine wasn't built during her lifetime.
-Yet, her work was significant, and she is recognized today as the world's first computer programmer.
-Isn't it incredibly curious and fantastic?
+Did you know that the first computer programmer was a woman?
+Ada Lovelace, the daughter of the famous poet Lord Byron, wrote an algorithm intended to be processed by a machine back in the mid-1800s.
+She did this for Charles Babbage's Analytical Engine, which was never built.
+So, she wrote code for a machine that didn't exist yet!